Kickass Baker

 • Melt the butter in a small saucepan, cooking and stirring until the butter is just browned (be careful not to cook too long or it’ll burn).
 Set aside to cool slightly before adding to the cake batter.

-• In a large bowl, whisk together flour, granulated sugar, baking soda and salt.
-In a separate bowl, whisk together the bananas, sour cream, brown sugar, eggs and vanilla.
+• In a separate bowl, whisk together the bananas, sour cream, brown sugar, eggs and vanilla.
 Add the wet ingredients to the dry ingredients, mixing just until combined (you should still see a few dry spots of flour).
 Whisk in the browned butter, stirring just to combine.
 Do not overmix

 • Scrape the batter into the prepared baking pan and smooth the top with an offset spatula or butter knife.